 RESPONSIVE AND COHERENT DESIGN

 SAP renewed their design strategy by thinking in terms of responsive and coherent design.
 This lead them to creating their own Web App IDE which introduced SAPUI5 and SAP Fiori.
 SAPUI5 uses HTML5 which is good for developing enterprise software.
 HTML5 are usually one-liner codes that are responsive.
+This is one of the 5 high income skills that you can learn online.
 SAP Fiori on the other hand, addresses coherent design where it breaks down an application into activities to allow users to choose tasks that are only relevant for them.
 SAP Fiori is now getting popular among SAP customers in developing apps for smartphones and tablets.

 IMPROVEMENT ON LEGACY SCREENS